JonathanCrossland/multichain/README.md

 # LucidOcean.MultiChain Assembly

 The library is a wrapper for multichain_cli JSON RPC.
+Follow these instructions to create your own chain. https://www.multichain.com/developers/creating-connecting/

-The API divides the calls into
+This library divides the calls into
  - MultiChainClient.Address
  - MultiChainClient.Asset
  - MultiChainClient.Block